Git and Git Flow Cheat Sheet ¶

 $ git branch -D <branch>

-Apply specific commit from another branch:
+Apply specific commit from another branch:¶

 git cherry-pick <commit hash>

-Mark HEAD with a tag:
+Mark HEAD

 $ git tag <tag-name>